Spectre (DC Comics character): Golden Age

-Silver Age version
+Silver Age

 In the mid-1950s and 1960s Silver Age of Comic Books, DC Comics editor Julius Schwartz revived the Spectre and returned him to the role of an avenging spirit, beginning in Showcase #60 (February 1966).
 Under writer Gardner Fox and penciller Murphy Anderson, his power was vastly increased, at times approaching omnipotence.
-A 1987 magazine retrospective on the character said this revival had been initially announced as a team-up with Doctor Mid-Nite.
+A 1987 magazine retrospective on the Spectre said this revival had been initially announced as a team-up with Doctor Mid-Nite.
 After a three-issue try-out in Showcase, the Spectre appeared in the superhero-team comic Justice League of America #46–47 in that year's team-up of the titular group and its 1940s predecessors, the Justice Society of America, written by Gardner Fox.
 A few months later, he co-starred with the Silver Age Flash in The Brave and the Bold #72 (July 1967).

 The Spectre was given his own title, premiering in December 1967, while simultaneously making another appearance in The Brave and the Bold #75 (January 1968), this time teamed with Batman.
 In The Spectre, the creative credits varied in the 10 issues published, with introduction of a then-newcomer to comics, Neal Adams, who drew issues #2–5 and wrote issues #4–5.
 For its final two issues, the comic became in effect a horror anthology, with the title character being little more than a narrator in several short stories.
 The Spectre title suffered from the same problem that vexed the Golden Age series: writing meaningful stories using a character who was virtually omnipotent.

 This era's end came at the climax of a JLA/JSA crossover when Doctor Fate frees the Ghostly Guardian from a crypt in time to block a collision between Earth-One and Earth-Two caused by an alien device planted inside the android Red Tornado.
 The Spectre's body is torn apart when Doctor Fate creates a massive explosion to destroy the device and return the colliding Earths to their own dimensions.